project-chip/matter.js/packages/matter-node-ble.js/README.md

   * When using Device and Controller in parallel: https://github.com/abandonware/noble#bleno-compatibility-linux-specific (NOBLE_MULTI_ROLE might be needed to set)
   * Please also see common issues and solutions: https://github.com/abandonware/noble#common-problems

-## Environment Variables used for customization
+## How to choose the HCI device (Linux)

-* Linux: Set the HCI interface for Bleno/Device if multiple are existing: BLENO_HCI_DEVICE_ID=x (default 1) - this is only used for Peripheral/Device side
+You can optionally set an options object when instantiating BleNode. this object can have the following properties:
-* Linux: Set the HCI interface for Noble/Controller if multiple are existing: NOBLE_HCI_DEVICE_ID=x (default 0) - this is only used for Central/Controller side
+* hciId: HCI ID (number) of the HCI device to use.
+If not set, ID 0 is used

 ## Building